The Complete 2025 Guide to Peabody Essex Museum Weddings

 A collection of weddings photos and venue description from a wedding at The Peabody Essex Museum in Salem Massachusetts.

-Salem, Massachusetts's Peabody Essex Museum, is a unique wedding venue for weddings.
+Salem, Massachusetts's Peabody Essex Museum, is a unique wedding venue near Boston.
 The museum provides several sites for wedding ceremonies, cocktail hours, and receptions, as well as gorgeous photo ops and nearby hotels for the bride and groom and their wedding party.

 Onsite Wedding Ceremony Locations